mavlink/mavlink-devguide/en/guide/define_xml_element.md

 ## Where Should MAVLink Elements be Created?

-The enums and messages that are generally useful for many flight stacks and ground stations are stored in a file named [common.xml](../messages/common.md), which is maintained by the MAVLink project.
+The enums and messages that are generally useful for many flight stacks and ground stations are stored in a file named [common.xml](../messages/common.md), which is managed by the MAVLink project.
 The MAVLink elements supported by a particular autopilot system or protocol are referred to as *dialects*.
 The *dialects* are stored in separate XML files, which typically `include` (import) **common.xml** and define just the elements needed for system-specific functionality.